tkrempser/react-point-of-sale/README.md

 ```

 ## API endpoint:
 This project uses the API located on this endpoint: https://pos.krempser.com.br/.
-The source code of this backend is available in this repository https://github.com/tkrempser/point-of-sale.
+The source code of this backend is available in this repository: https://github.com/tkrempser/point-of-sale.